 His first job was at Harper’s Magazine, where as associate editor he commissioned and edited pieces about politics, economics, and literature.
 In 1978, he also began publishing articles in national magazines, to which he has since contributed on subjects as diverse as the Russian economy, World War II, the Afghan war, and raising children.

-His most recent books are Remembering the Twentieth Century Limited, a collection of historical essays, and Whistle Stopping America.
-He edited Rules of the Game: The Best Sports Writing from Harper’s Magazine and, most recently, Incurable: A Life After Diagnosis, by Charles Harris.
-His forth-coming books are: Railroad Man and Appalachian Spring.
+He edited Rules of the Game: The Best Sports Writing from Harper’s Magazine and Incurable: A Life After Diagnosis by Charles Harris.

 His business experience includes broad experience as a chief executive officer in Australia and Switzerland (1983 - 2004), and he has worked in trade finance, wealth management, investment banking, consulting, and wine, based in Geneva, Switzerland since 1991.
 He is also the host of a radio broadcast, The Travel Hour.